ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/paging.dotnet.markdown

 Paging, or pagination, is the process of splitting a dataset into pages, reading one page at a time.
 This is useful for optimizing bandwidth traffic and hardware usage, or simply because no user can handle huge amounts of data at once.

 {WARNING:Warning}
-Starting from version 4.0, if page size is not specified **on client side**, the server will assume **int.MaxValue** (2,147,483,647) and all results will be downloaded.
-It is **recommended to set a page size explicitly** to avoid long response times caused by sending excessive amount of data over the network or high memory consumption caused by the need of handling large quantities of documents.
+Starting from version 4.0, if the page size is not specified **on client side**, the server will assume **int.MaxValue** (2,147,483,647) and all results will be downloaded.
+It is **recommended to set a page size explicitly** to avoid long response times caused by sending excessive amounts of data over the network or high memory consumption caused by the need of handling large quantities of documents.
 {WARNING/}

 {INFO:Performance}
-By default, if number of returned results exceeds **2048**, the server will issue a `Performance Hint` notification (visible in Studio) with information about query details, so you can assert if this behavior is desired or not.
+By default, if number of returned results exceeds **2048**, the server will issue a `Performance Hint` notification (visible in Studio) with information about query details.
+You can decide if this behavior is desired or not.
 The threshold can be adjusted by changing the `PerformanceHints.MaxNumberOfResults` configuration value.
 {INFO/}

-## Example I - no paging
 ## Example I - No Paging

 All of the queries below will return all the results available.